MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing

-AI Builder is licensed as an add-on to your Power Apps, Power Automate, or Dynamics 365 license.
-This means you can start your AI Builder trial after you have a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.

-The AI Builder capacity add-on doesn't exist in the Microsoft 365 business premium license.

 > [!NOTE]
 >
 > You might receive this notification when you sign in: **You’ve consumed all of your AI Builder credits.
 Contact your administrator to get more capacity**.
 If you get this message, read this article to learn how to increase capacity and get details and FAQs on licensing.
 >
 > :::image type="content" source="media/consumed-all-credits-image-capacity-notification-a.png" alt-text="Screenshot of the AI Builder credits banner notification.":::

-## Purchase additional AI Builder capacity
+## Set up an environment ready for AI Builder

+Prerequisite: AI Builder is licensed as an add-on to your Power Apps, Power Automate, or Dynamics 365 license.
+This means you need a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.

+First, you need to be entitled to some AI Builder capacity.
+This can be through paid capacity : either by purchasing AI Builder capacity add-on or purchasind other licenses offering some seeded capacity.
+This can be through a trial: capacity is then linked to a user.
+Trials are only available when there is no paid capacity within the tenant.

+Then a tenant administrator has to allocate part or all of the purchased capacity to the environment where you want to use AI Builder.
+It's also possible to leave part or all of the purchased capacity unallocated, at tenant level.
+In that case, all environments without allocated capacity can consume these tenant-level unallocated credits.

+## Check the consumption level of an environment

+When browsing AI Builder pages in Power Apps or Power Automate portal, if you get this notification **You’ve consumed all of your AI Builder credits.
+Contact your administrator to get more capacity**, it means the monthly consumption is higher than the allocated capacity.

+You can get details on your environment allocation by checking environment details in Capacity/AddOns [Manage capacity](administer.md#manage-capacity).

-Ensure that your environment is properly credited by downloading your [AI Builder consumption report](administer-consumption-report.md).
+You can get details on your environment consumption by checking the  [AI Builder consumption report](administer-consumption-report.md).
+Adding all the consumptions of the current month of a specific environment will give you the monthly consumption of this environment.

-If your environment has no more capacity, you need to purchase capacity add-ons.
-The  AI Builder capacity add-on can be purchased by a billing administrator in Microsoft 365 admin center, or by using your usual channel.
+If your environment has no more capacity, you need to provide capacity to your environment, by reallocating existing capacity (from tenant or environment level) or purchasing additional capacity and make it available to your environment.

 The <a href="https://powerapps.microsoft.com/ai-builder-calculator/" target="_blank">AI Builder calculator</a> helps estimate the required add-on capacity based on your estimated consumption.

+## Purchase AI Builder capacity

 Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate per user plan with attended RPA include some AI Builder capacity.
 Your environment admin can check entitlement in Power Platform admin center in [Capacity add-ons](/power-platform/admin/capacity-add-on).
-When this amount isn't enough, you can complete it with one or several AI Builder capacity add-ons.
+When this amount isn't enough, you need to complete it with one or several AI Builder capacity add-ons.

 To purchase the AI Builder credit add-on in the Microsoft 365 admin center: